-MUSC 1335 - Commerical Music Software.
-Three hours credit.
+MUSC 1335 - Commercial Music Software.
+3 hours credit.
 Specialized training in commercial music software applications.
-Thirty-two lecture and sixty-four lab hours.
+32 lecture and 64 lab hours.
 Lab fee.

 MUSC 2101 - Audio Engineering Practices.
-One hour credit.
+1 hour credit.
 Application of the concepts and techniques presented in Audio Engineering I and II.
 A companion lab class to be taken concurrently with MUSC 2427.
-Thirty-two lab hours.
+32 lab hours.
 Lab fee.

 MUSC 2286 - Internship - Recording Arts Technology/Technician.
-Two hours credit.
+2 hours credit.
 A work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
 A learning plan is developed by the college and the employer.
-Ninety-six lab hours.
+96 lab hours.
 Prerequisite: Previous or concurrent enrollment in MUSB 1305.
 Lab fee.

 MUSC 2347 - Audio Engineering III.
-Three hours credit.
+3 hours credit.
 Advanced techniques in recording and manipulation of audio.
 Includes digital audio editing, recording techniques, and signal processing.
-Fortyeight lecture and sixteen lab hours.
+48 lecture and 16 lab hours.
 Prerequisite: MUSC 2427.
 Lab fee.

 MUSC 2427 - Audio Engineering II.
 Audio Engineering II.
-Four hours credit.
+4 hours credit.
 Implementation of the recording process, including microphones, audio console, multi-track recorder, and signal processing devices.
-Forty-eight lecture and thirty-two lab hours.
+48 lecture and 32 lab hours.
 Prerequisite: MUSC 1327.
 Lab fee.

-MUSI 1116 - Sight Singing and Ear Training I. One hour credit.
-One hour credit.
+MUSI 1116 - Sight Singing and Ear Training I. 1 hour credit.
 Singing tonal music in treble and bass clefs, and aural study of elements of music, such as scales, intervals and chords, and dictation of basic rhythm, melody and diatonic harmony.
 Required of all music majors in the first semester of the freshman year.
 Prerequisite or concurrent enrollment: MUSI 1311.
-Thirty-two lab hours.
+32 lab hours.
 Lab fee.

 MUSI 1117 - Sight Singing and Ear Training II.
-One hour credit.
+1 hour credit.
 Singing tonal music in various clefs, continued aural study of the elements of music, and dictation of intermediate rhythm, melody and diatonic harmony.
 Required of all music majors in the second semester of the freshman year.
 Prerequisite: MUSI 1116 with a grade of C or better and concurrent of previous enrollment in MUSI 1312.
-Thirty-two lab hours.
+32 lab hours.
 Lab fee.

-MUSI 1181 -Class Piano I. One hour credit.
+MUSI 1181 - Class Piano I. 1 hour credit.
 Beginning class instruction in the fundamentals of keyboard technique.
 Open to all students but will not count toward a major in Piano.
 Group instruction format.
 For music majors or by permission of instructor.
-Forty-eight lab hours.
+48 lab hours.
 Lab fee.
 For Music Majors or by permission of instructor.

 MUSI 1182 - Class Piano II.
-One hour credit.
+1 hour credit.
 Advanced beginning class instruction in the fundamentals of keyboard technique.
 Prerequisite: consent of instructor by audition or MUSI 1181 with a grade of C or better.
-Forty-eight lab hours.
+48 lab hours.
 Lab fee.

 MUSI 1183 - Voice Class.
-One hour credit.
+1 hour credit.
 Class instruction in the fundamentals of singing including breathing, tone production, and diction.
 Designed for students with little or no previous voice training.
 Does not apply to a music major degree.
 The course will fulfill a need for beginning voice students.
-Forty-eight lab hours.
+48 lab hours.
 Lab fee.

 MUSI 1192 - Guitar Class.
-One hour credit.
+1 hour credit.
 Class instruction in fundamental guitar playing, including technique, music-reading, fretboard theory, melodic and harmonic realizations.
-Forty-eight lab hours.
+48 lab hours.
 Lab fee.

 MUSI 1303 - Fundamentals of Music.
-Three hours credit.
+3 hours credit.
 Introduction to the basic elements of music theory, including scales, intervals, keys, triads, elementary ear training, notation, meter and rhythm.
 Course does not apply to a music major degree.
-Forty-eight lab hours.
+48 lab hours.